 Jose Dominguez believes keeping your body in motion is key to ensuring you remain mobile and active later in life.
 He is a movement instructor and as some say, “the humble teacher”.
-As an instructor and therapist, he deals with physical movement and Soft Tissue Therapy.
+As an instructor and therapist, he deals with physical movement and Soft Tissue Mobilization Therapy.

 For Jose, when he left his country for America, he started a life long process of learning.
 As a result, his learning wasn’t just about his body.
 Most importantly, it was also learning a new language, how to survive this new life and work.
 Along the way in his learning experience, Jose took lessons from a teacher named Idol Portal.
-Teacher Portal was teaching something no one else had, movement therapy.
+Teacher Portal was teaching something no one else had, soft tissue mobilization therapy.
 At that moment in his life’s journey, Jose realized “this is what I want to do for the rest of my life”.
 He totally enjoys teaching, coaching, and as something that he loves.
 He, of course, wants to share this passion with others.
 Hopefully, he will also inspire others to follow their dreams.
 A real humble everyday hero.

 Life long practice

-Body in motion practice is a life long learning process, thus learning what one’s body can do.
+Bodies in motion physical therapy is a life long learning process, thus learning what one’s body can do.
 Movement therapy, or dance therapy, uses movement to help a person deal with severe; issues.
 Illness (physical or mental), a disability, or life challenges that keep them from functioning fully.
 The aim of movement therapy is to enhance a person’s cognitive, physical, mental, and emotional wellbeing.
 Every one of us is born with a sense of movement, and our bodies have their own unique language.
 Some lose touch with this sense of movement.
 Due to lack of use, illness, disabilities, or blocks with how we perceive ourselves.
 The movement therapist’s role is to help the person tap into this sense of movement and express themselves.
 Particularly thoughts or issues that may have been repressed.

-Soft Tissue Therapy is the management, manipulation, and rehabilitation of soft tissues of the body including muscles, tendons, and ligaments.
+Soft Tissue Mobilization Therapy is the management, manipulation, and rehabilitation of soft tissues of the body including muscles, tendons, and ligaments.
 The body in motion techniques used by soft tissue therapists have been developed to ensure effective and efficient results.
 “Movement is a combination of fitness, dance, martial arts, and flexibility.
 Can you flip?
 Can you invert?
 Are you able to crawl?” per teacher—Ido Portal.

 Body in motion therapy